preterag/pipecdn/IMPLEMENTATION_SUMMARY.md

 - Solana wallet successfully configured
 - Configuration file correctly integrated with the binary
 - Binary version 0.2.8 is running correctly
+- Port usage monitoring provides clear information
+- Weekly backup schedule successfully set up

 ## Conclusion

 The Pipe PoP node implementation is complete and follows best practices for Linux service deployment.
 The Solana integration has been completed successfully, with the wallet configured for use with the node.
 The actual Pipe PoP binary (v0.2.8) has been installed and is running correctly as a systemd service.
 The node is fully operational and ready for production use.
+Regular maintenance tasks have been automated with a weekly backup schedule, and the monitoring system has been improved to provide clear information about port usage.